-Coca-Cola to launch new range of drinks cheaper than Coke or Sprite
+Coca-Cola to launch the new range of drinks cheaper than Coke or Sprite

 By producing cheaper Ayurvedic products Patanjali gave some competition to Colgate and HUL, who were forced to launch their own Ayurvedic products.
 Similarly cheaper regional drinks are forcing beverage giant Coca-Cola to introduce new and cheaper category of beverages.
 This new range of aerated drinks, called Kinley Flavours is expected to be 35 to 40 percent cheaper than Coke, Sprite or Fanta.
-Coca-Cola has developed this brand for the price conscious consumers as well as the Indian pallet as these new drinks will have popular localised flavours like lemon, jeera and orange.
+Coca-Cola has developed this brand for the price conscious consumers, as well as the Indian pallet as these new drinks, will have popular localized flavors like lemon, jeera, and orange.
 The new beverages will be available in 250ml PET packs.

 India to become world’s largest producer of milk by 2026

 According to a UN and OECD report, India will not only be the most populous country in the world but by 2026 it will also be the largest producer of milk in the world.
 The country is also projected to have the biggest increase in wheat production globally.
 The other region that will see a surge in population in Sub-Saharan Africa and these two regions will also drive a large share of global demand for foods.